zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Lily: I think that’s a “T,” but maybe it’s an “F.”

 Hassan: Face it.
 Those scribbles are illegible.
 Why  don’t you take a photo of that and email it to her nurse?
-Maybe she can decipher i t for you.
+Maybe she can decipher it for you.

 Lily: I feel like if I just keep at it, I’ll be abl e to work it out.